mat3e/trino-demo/README.md

 [Trino](https://trino.io/) is a distributed SQL engine, which reads (and writes) data directly from their sources.
+[My tech talk](https://github.com/mat3e/talks/tree/master/docs/sql).

 # Trino demo
 This project uses Quarkus and JDBC to connect with Trino.